In today’s post I’m sharing 31 Tips about how to dress to look slimmer than you really are.

 If you’re carrying a bit more weight than you’d like and you want to know more about outfits to make you look thinner, read on!

-I don’t pretend to be the oracle and it’s up to you whether you think the following 31 style tips about how to dress to look slim and tall will help you look thinner than you really are.
+I don’t pretend to be the oracle and it’s up to you whether you think the following 31 style tips about How to dress to look slim and tall will help you look thinner than you really are and How to Dress Well if You’re Short.

 Indeed you may not want to look thinner!